jacobguenther/RecoilOceanWaves/README.md

 # Recoil Ocean Waves

-This is a port of [Godot Ocean Waves](https://github.com/2Retr0/GodotOceanWaves) to [Recoil Engine](https://github.com/beyond-all-reason/RecoilEngine) games such as [Beyond All Reason](https://github.com/beyond-all-reason/Beyond-All-Reason).
+This is a port of [Godot Ocean Waves](https://github.com/2Retr0/GodotOceanWaves) to [Recoil Engine](https://github.com/beyond-all-reason/RecoilEngine) games such as [Beyond All Reason](https://github.com/beyond-all-reason/Beyond-All-Reason), and [Zero-K](https://github.com/ZeroK-RTS/Zero-K).

 screenshot here

 ## Install
-* Open the install directory of your game(this can be done from the launcher)
+* Open the install directory of your game(this can be done from the launcher with BAR or from within Steam for Zero-K)
 * Navigate to LuaUI/Widgets
 	* if the Widgets folder does not exist then create it
 * Download the zip of this repository and put the contents of the zip archive in the Widgets folder